 Name Principal Activities Shk.
-Fahad Bin Mohammad Bin Jabor Al Thani Board member and Chairman of the Bank and a Board member and Vice-Chairman of Al Khaleej Takaful Shk.
+Fahad Bin Mohammad Bin Jabor Al Thani Board member and Chairman of the Bank Shk.
 Abdul Rehman Bin Mohammad Bin Jabor Al Thani Board member and Managing Director of the Bank and Board member and Chairman of Qatar Industrial Manufacturing Company and Board member and Chairman of Qatar Oman Investment Company (on behalf of the State of Qatar)